-A PEH hernia is the acronym for a paraesophageal hernia, which is a hernia in the stomach that presents with the bulge (hernia) in the stomach moving upward into the esophagus.
+A PEH hernia, known as a paraesophageal hernia, is a hernia in the stomach that presents with the bulge (a hernia) in the stomach moving upward into the esophagus.
 This hernia comes from a defect in the diaphragm caused by the small opening of the diaphragm being obstructed due to a large diaphragm or weak muscle around the diaphragm.
-In many scenarios the pressure caused by the misfit diaphragm can produce a small sac to be pushed through the opening and set next to the esophagus.
+In many scenarios, the pressure caused by the misfit diaphragm can produce a small sac to be pushed through the opening and set next to the esophagus.
 This sac may be a part of the stomach and/or abdominal lining or peritoneum.

-If left untreated a PEH hernia can cause significant damage to a patient.
+If left untreated, a paraesophageal hernia can cause significant damage to a patient.
 The damage to the esophagus can be substantial over time.
 In addition, if the stomach is trapped in the esophagus it may die from the lack of blood flow.
-It can also cause a great deal of difficult with breathing for the patient and cause moderate to severe chest pain in the patient.
+It can also cause a great deal of difficulty with breathing for the patient and cause moderate to severe chest pain in the patient.
 You might even find it difficult to swallow after time, all leading to more significant health problems.
-In many cases the problem can be solved if dealt with as soon as possible.
-You might also find that the hernia causes physical challenges such as exercising, physical comfort in sleeping and sitting for long periods of time and food and liquid consumption might become challenging.
+In many cases, the problem can be solved if dealt with as soon as possible.
+You might also find that a hernia causes physical challenges such as exercising, physical comfort in sleeping and sitting for long periods of time and food and liquid consumption might become challenging.
 It can be challenging to keep food down and can be problematic when it comes to eating foods that require significant digestion such as raw vegetables.

 Benefiting from Seeking Treatment